leah-jala/PP5-PaperDreams7Apr/README.md

 - A contact page that allows customer to submit questions via a form.
 - A tutorials page for the artist to be able to present tutorials as a blog, with images.

+From the point of view of the site owner, it was important to me that customers can not buy products that aren't available in the database.
+I found this more important that having frontend Product and Tutorials Management access the admin interface can be controlled, WYSIWYG editors can be added to it, and it is easy to use.
+Having said that, the immediacy of edit and delete links through the site for signed in users have a clear benefit and should be there, but if I were forced to give priority for one over the other, the frontend management would come second.
+It avoids having to disappoint customers as well as eliminates the task of manually monitoring the databse.

-### "Should have" - Intended Requirements
+#### "Should have" - Intended Requirements
 - The ability to add items to a wish list.
-- Customers should be able to leave a review, including photos.
-If there is not enough time, customers could be encouraged to do this on Facebook.
-- It should be possible to search for reviews by item title.
+- It should be possible to search for products by item title.
-- The reviews should be imported into the products page.
-For example, if an item has received reviews, there should be a link the reviews page, set that item's id.

-### "Could have" - Desired functionality that is not essential
+#### "Could have" - Desired functionality that is not essential
 - Site users should be able to comment on tutorials/blog entries and upload photos of their work.
 - Site users should be able to filter tutorials by title or theme (e.g. There might be more than one mask-making tutorial)
 - An events page that allows the ower to use a form to enter information about upcoming events such as an exhibition or a course.

-### User Stories
+#### User Stories

 Project Set Up
 - As a developer, I need to create a django project, so that I can build the site apps.